HackRU/frontend-components/readme.md

 npm run dev
 ```
 > For the last npm run dev, if it crashes for the first run, restart npm run dev.
 This is because by default the dist directory doesn't exist, so react bugs out.
 After the restart, since the rollup build already ran once, the dist folder exists so it should work
+> If npm instal fails in the example folder, delete package-lock and try again.